Fifth Grade Trip to Eldridge Street Synagogue

 Photo by Brian Rose

-Fifth Grade Religious School families are invited to join our Lifelong Learning staff for a unique onsite experience about Jewish immigration to America and the Lower East Side.
+Fifth Grade Religious School families are invited to join our Lifelong Learning staff for a unique experience about Jewish immigration to America.
 We will visit Eldridge Street Synagogue, a breath-taking National Historic Landmark located on New York City’s Lower East Side.
 The synagogue opened its doors at 12 Eldridge Street on September 4, 1887, just in time for the Jewish High Holidays.
 Hundreds of newly arrived immigrants from Russia and Poland gathered here to pray, socialize and build a community.
 It was the first time in America that Jews of Eastern Europe had built a synagogue from the ground up.

 For 50 years, the synagogue flourished.
 Men and women came in their finery, and mounted policemen patrolled the crowds.
 The congregation hired world-renowned cantors and in 1918 hired Rabbi Aharon Yudelovitch, the first in a series of famed Talmudists and speakers.
 Thousands participated in religious services in the building’s heyday, from its opening through the 1920s.